What is Tello’s Bark?

 The bark was probably about 38 feet long and 10 feet at its widest point.
 It had a deep draft of about 5 feet.
 The rail seems to have been open or very low.
 This is thought so because Drake mentioned, to one of the displaced and detoured passengers, that he intended to add a solid wale to increase her suitability for sailing in the open sea.
 Constructing this type of modification would have been well within Drake’s ability.
 He traveled with complete independence from the need of shipyard services as he carried carpenters, caulkers, coopers, and a blacksmith equipped with a forge.
 During his plundering of Spanish sites, he augmented his stores with lumber, nails, cordage, and canvas.

 The bark proved a steady and capable sailor as it and the Golden Hind pushed northwest, deeply into the Pacific from Guatalco up to approximately 44° latitude.
-At this point they made landfall (nearing and sighting land without actually landing a crew on firm soil) by seeking shelter at what is now Cape Arago, near Coos Bay, Oregon.
+At this point they made landfall (nearing and sighting land without actually landing a crew on firm soil) by seeking shelter at what is now Cape Arago, near Coos Bay, Oregon, on June 5.
 From there, Tello’s bark would have served as a pilot boat leading the Golden Hind down a mysterious, uncharted coast.
 The smaller size and shallower draft of the bark provided a fitting platform for close into shore scouting.
 This length of the Pacific, from Coos Bay to Point Reyes is not easy sailing: near shore, the water is dangerously rugged with large rocks, sea stacks, and dense fog making for a hazardous trek.

 No serious archaeological search and study has been rendered at Point Reyes for any of the bark remains.
 Several shipwrecks are within Drakes Bay, but none have been positively identified as Tello’s bark.
 Where Rodrigo Tello’s small ship came to a final rest is a mystery.